The Best Reboots & Remakes

 Casino Royale (2006)

 Serving as both a remake and reboot of sorts, Casino Royale was exactly what the James Bond franchise needed to stay relevant in the 21st century.
-Not only did it give us a new Bond in Daniel Craig, Casino Royale decided to go back and show us Bond from the beginning, a newly appointed OO agent still trying to figure things out.
+Not only did it give us a new Bond in Daniel Craig, Casino Royale decided to go back and show us Bond from the beginning, a newly appointed OO agent still making his way in the world.
 No ridiculous gadgets, no invisible cars.
 Just Bond in his element, still smooth and sophisticated but equally as flawed and finally human!
 Craig's Bond was someone we actually cared about, and Casino Royale gave us one of the best stories in the entire franchise, setting the tone for future installments and the eventual cinematic masterpiece to come with Skyfall.

 Anyway, I'm sure there are MANY more reboots and remakes out there that are deserving of attention and probably even more on the way (good and bad).
 These were just some of my favorites.
-If you have any of your own, or feel I missed one, let me.
-I'd love to hear about them.
+If you have any of your own, or feel I missed one, let me know.

 Thank you so much for reading.
 If you liked this post, click on the heart icon below.
-If you loved it, go ahead and subscribe for updates on new content when it drops.
-I hope to see you again soon.
+If you loved it, go ahead and subscribe for updates and exclusive content.